develprr/metamatic-framework/README.md

 ### Robust State-Based Solution Without Props-Hassle

 A major innovation within the Metamatic Framework is that it eliminates the props vs. states dilemma that most state container frameworks seem to have.
 Metamatic does not care about props at all!
-Props do not exist for Metamatic.
-For Metamatic, there is only two kinds of states: global states that exists in the global Metamatic state container (or containers) and local states that exist in the components.
+For Metamatic, there are only two kinds of states: global states that exist in the global Metamatic state container (or containers) and local states that exist in the components.
 The Metamatic Framework is good at cloning global states into local scopes.
+Props-centric state container frameworks require you to directly couple components with global states, making your components directly depending on your application-spesific containers.
+Such practice makes it impossible to publish your components as reusable NPM packages that can be reused in other projects.
+It also turns any UI app into a monolithic solution whose components are directly bound to app's global states through linkage over props.
+Metamatic is quite a different solution because it does not mess with props, but rather discreetly clones global states to components' local states.
+This practice makes it easier to design components that are more independent and also reusable not only inside one app but also in other apps.

 ## News

+### Version 1.4.6 New update and store functions abstract away data containers

+Metamatic version 1.4.6 introduces the groundbreaking new data store methods **update** and **store**  functions.
+With these functions, you can forget data stores alltogether and concentrate on states only.
+A paradigm shift in deed!
+Also old *updateState* function has been renamed to **updateStore** and *observe* has been renamed to *observeStore*

-### Version 1.4.0: observe function allows to preconfigure listener states in advance.
+### 1.4.0 observeStore function allows to preconfigure listener states in advance

-*connect* and *connectAll* functions now  set the listener's state immediately upon their invocation if the state container already contains a related state.
-In a state container it is now possible to use **observe** function to mark a state for observation.
-When a state is under observation, it will be automatically fired every time when a listener signs up to listen for it.
+*connect* and *connectAll* functions now  set the listener's state retrospectively from the state container if such was
+a related state.
+In a state container it is now possible to use ~~observe~~ **observeStore**  function to mark a state inside store for observation.
+When a state is under observation,it will be automatically fired every time when a listener signs up to listen for it.

-### Version 1.3.4: updateState function for easily updating container states and broadcasting changes
+### Version 1.3.4: updateStore ˇ function for easily updating container states and broadcasting changes

 Since version 1.3.4, you can update a state in the state container and dispatch that state with only one line of code.
 Write very efficient state-container aware code with ridiculously few lines of code!